pwhittin/zauberon-cpp/README.md

 ![Plot Of zauberons.dat](zauberons.png)

-Note that the plot will change each time the **zauberon.sh** command is executed because it is generating random data to define the path characteristics of the various zauberons it creates.
+Note that the plot will change each time the **zauberon** command is executed because it is generating random data to define the path characteristics of the various zauberons it creates.

 ## License